Blackbirding: Kingdom of Hawaii

 Stormbird made around another five recruiting voyages involving further violence and kidnapping, mostly sailing to the Gilbert Islands.
 On one occasion, the government agent aboard the vessel, Henry Freeman, bought a boatload of Gilbert Islanders from another blackbirding vessel named the Sea Waif.
 By 1880 the labour trade to Hawaii expanded to the New Hebrides.
 Captain Cadigan of Pomare took people from these islands via night raids, armed attacks and firing cannon at canoes.
 The death rates of the recruits on board Pomare as they were transported to Hawaii were as high as 20%.
 Captain Tierney of the labour vessel Hazard was paid by the Planters' Labour and Supply Company of Hawaii $15 per recruit and consequently used much deception in obtaining a profitable quota of human cargo.
 Other ships involved were Kaluna, Elsinore, Hawaii, Nickolaus, Mana and Allie Rowe.
 Allie Rowe undertook the last recruiting voyage to the Pacific Islands for the Hawaiian plantations in 1887.
 This vessel, commanded by Captain Phillips, proceeded illegally without a license and Phillips was also later charged and convicted of kidnap in relation to this final voyage.

-From 1868 until the year 1887 when the recruiting of Pacific Islanders to Hawaii was largely replaced with the more cost effective Japanese immigration scheme, some 2,600 Islanders were recruited.
+From 1868 until the 1887 when the recruiting of Pacific Islanders to Hawaii was largely replaced with the more cost-effective Japanese immigration scheme, some 2,600 Islanders were recruited.
 From 1880 to 1883 these people were protected by strong government measures which included an appointed Protector of Pacific Islanders, routine checks of worker conditions and the ability of the labourers to take employers to court for maltreatment.
 These workers, usually on 3 year contracts, were also paid cash wages at the end of each month which amounted from £10 to £16 per annum.
 In spite of these conditions during these years, the mortality rate of the workers was still over 10% for each year.
 Outside of these years, where protections were less, the death rate was much higher.